riceCakeSsamanKo/FedCD/README.md

 - When submitting pull requests, please provide sufficient *instructions* and *examples* in the comment box.

-The origin of the **data heterogeneity** phenomenon is the characteristics of users, who generate non-IID (not Independent and Identically Distributed) and unbalanced data.
-With data heterogeneity existing in the FL scenario, a myriad of approaches have been proposed to crack this hard nut.
-In contrast, the personalized FL (pFL) may take advantage of the statistically heterogeneous data to learn the personalized model for each user.
+The origin of **data heterogeneity** lies in user characteristics, which produce non-IID (not independent and identically distributed) and unbalanced data.
+With heterogeneity present in FL scenarios, many approaches have been proposed to address this challenge.
+In contrast, personalized FL (pFL) can leverage statistically heterogeneous data to learn a personalized model for each user.

 ## Algorithms with code (updating)